warmans/kairosdb-monitor/README.md

 1. From the project root run `./kairos-monitor start`
 2. Optionally run `./kairos-monitor status` to confirm the application is running correctly
 3. Optionally `tail -f log/app.log` to see what the application is doing
-4. Optionally stop the application using `.kairos-monitor stop`
+4. Optionally stop the application using `./kairos-monitor stop`

 (note linking the kairos-monitor script to /etc/init.d does not work currently)